WarrenWeckesser/mpsci/doc/README.txt

 A set of re substitutions can also be defined in conf.py with the name 'resubber_re_subs'.
 If defined, these substitutions are applied to all docstrings processed by resubber.
-They are applied before any subsitutions that are defined for specific objects via the `_docstring_re_subs` attribute.
+They are applied before any substitutions that are defined for specific objects via the `_docstring_re_subs` attribute.